 Learning a foreign language seems to be one of those oddities in society that most people don’t seem to understand.
-They spend all their lives speaking their single language and simply cannot comprehend why anyone would really feel a need to learn another, especially when it isn’t directly related to a job.
+They spend all their lives speaking their single language and cannot comprehend why anyone would feel a need to learn another.
+Especially when it isn’t directly related to a job.

 How does one explain a passion to someone who doesn’t share it?
 What reason can be given for doing something to someone who will never see a purpose in it?
 These kinds of questions we ask ourselves can make us start to wonder if perhaps there is something wrong with us, with what we enjoy.
 Maybe we are freaks of nature.

 I became interested in languages as a child when I saw different alphabets and understood they represented entirely different words and cultures from what I knew.
-My first full exposure to another language was a family trip to Japan when I was twelve.
-After that, I was hooked.
+My first full exposure to another language was a family trip to Japan when I was twelve; I loved it.

-When the internet came into popular usage (I am old enough to have been in college before the World Wide Web existed), I was able to finally meet numerous other people around the US as well as the rest of the world who shared my love of languages.
-We all felt like we were freaks in our own surroundings, so when coming together, “language freak” changed into a badge of honour.
+When the internet came into widespread usage (I am old enough to have been in college before the World Wide Web existed), I was able to finally meet numerous other people around the US as well as the rest of the world who shared my love of languages.
+We all felt like we were freaks in our surroundings, so when coming together, “language freak” changed into a badge of honor.

-I learned a lot from other language enthusiast over those years, but in 2008, I stepped down as administrator and developer to do my own site.
-That is when I created “Parleremo” (Italian for “we will speak”), a language community which I wanted to be based around a town format.
+I learned a lot from other language enthusiasts over those years, but in 2008, I stepped down as administrator and developer to do my site.
+That is when I created “Parleremo” (Italian for “we will speak”), a language community based around a town format.
 I figured that when people learn a language, they usually do it for the purpose of travel, so breaking the site itself into locations would be a different approach.
 Plus, it lent itself more to the “community” feel.

-Parleremo grew quickly as I kept adding on more areas, resources, and languages.
+Parleremo overgrew as I kept adding on more areas, resources, and languages.
 Now, I am in the process of overhauling the entire site to make it even more powerful.

 But I wasn’t happy with just a website.
 A town needs a publication, to share news about what is going on.
 I was also aware of how few language magazines there are available for people, so I started making my own.
 In 2013, the first issue of Parrot Time was released, in both web and PDF versions.
 It covers languages, linguistics, culture, and stuff which is going on in Parleremo.

 But there should be more to languages than just learning and using them.
 How can people express their love for them in their daily lives?
-Well, how about doing what others do: have daily objects which show a relation to our passion?
-So I set up a Zazzle store and started building language “goodies”, both language specific and general.
-Now people could get mugs to represent their German knowledge, or Italian t-shirts, or Finnish buttons.
+Well, how about doing what others do: have everyday objects which show a relation to our passion?
+So I set up a Zazzle store and started building language “goodies,” both language-specific and general.
+Now people could get mugs to represent their love of language.
 Why wait for others to make language merchandise when we can do it ourselves?

 The point of all this?
 That if you have a passion for languages, there is so much more you can do with that than study.

 And I am not alone in thinking this.
-You have already found the amazing LingoHut site, which the Knetemanns have spent years working on, along with their other learning sites.
+You have already found the fantastic LingoHut site, which the Knetemanns have spent years working on, along with their other learning sites.